atolye15/checklist/checklists/staging-mobile-app.md

 category: Mobile
 date: "2020-03-11"
 tags: ['mobile', 'react-native']
-description: Follow these steps during staging a mobile application
+description: Follow these steps while staging a mobile application.
 ---

 - [ ] Create a new branch